amk221/-ember-data-type-issue/README.md

 # Ember-data-type-issue

-This repo demos an issue with mber Data 2.
+This repo demos an issue with Ember Data 2.

 See in a [fiddle](http://jsfiddle.net/amk221/aocdzyct/).